SQLite and SQLite alternatives – a comprehensive overview

 UnQLite Portable lightweight embedded db; self-contained C library without dependency.
 2-Clause BSD Android / iOS Key-value pairs / JSON store / NoSQL db No No No 128-bit or 256-bit AES standard encryption not yet; might be coming though; there was a 0.0.1 released some time ago No ~ 1.5 MB Symisc systems

-Azure SQL Edge Designed as a SQL database for the IoT edge; however, due to the footprint it is no Edge Database Proprietary No Relational DB for IoT No No No will provide encryption No 500 MB+ Microsoft
+Azure SQL Edge Designed as a SQL database for the IoT edge; however, due to the footprint it is no Edge Database Proprietary No Relational DB for IoT No No No will provide encryption No Not on-device 500 MB+ Microsoft

-Star this matrix on GitHub.
 If you are interested in an indication of the diffusion rate of databases, check out the following database popularity ranking: http://db-engines.com/en/ran.
 If you are interested to learn more about SQLite, there is a great Podcast interview with Richard Hipp that is worthwhile listening to.

 Is there anything we’ve missed?
 What do you agree and disagree with?
 Please share your thoughts with us via Twitter or email us on contact[at]objectbox.io.